F. Xavier Gomez-Olive, PhD

 Yuhui Zheng, PhD

 Yuhui Zheng’s main research area is health economics.
 Her research focuses on trends in population health and the attendant social and economic consequences, as well as on economics of chronic disease prevention and management.
 She obtained her PhD in policy analysis from the Pardee RAND Graduate School.
 Her dissertation investigated how economic factors – including food prices and retirement – affected dynamics of body weight among older Americans.
 She has also co-authored papers on topics related to the impact of accelerated medical technology advance on aging in America, lifetime benefits of preventing risk factors among older Americans, effects of pharmacy benefit design, and how neighborhood design impacts walking.
 As a Bell fellow, Yuhui aims at examining how demographic and health transitions affect population health and economic growth in China as well as the roles of medical technology and government policies.
 She is also interested in addressing various issues related to chronic disease prevention and treatment in developing countries.
-She holds an M.S. in Management Science and Engineering and a B.S. in Engineering, both from Tsinghua University, Beijing, China.
+She holds an M.S. in Management Science and Engineering and a B.S. in Engineering, both from Tsinghua University, Beijing, China (Yuhui is currently a research scientist at the Center for Industrial Development and Environmental Governance, Tsinghua University, Beijing).

 Rocio Calvo Vilches, PhD